 Marketing Restrictions

 There is strong agreement amongst leading Canadian pediatric and allied health organizations that the impact of food and beverage marketing is real, significant and harmful to children’s development.
 Over 120 organizations and children’s health advocates across the country are calling on our governments to restrict food and beverage marketing to kids.
-Together, we stand behind the Ottawa Principles, a set of definitions and principles meant to guide restrictions in Canada.

 Industry self-regulation has failed